San Francisco is losing its mind over electric scooters. Here’s why

 Local officials quickly noted that riders were violating several state laws.

-In California riders of motorized scooters wear a helmet, be over 18, have a driver's license, obey traffic laws and stay off sidewalks.
+In California, riders of motorized scooters must wear a helmet, be over 18, have a driver's license, obey traffic laws and stay off sidewalks.
 The law also says there can't be more than one rider on a scooter.
-Other laws forbid people from dumping objects on city streets and from blocking sidewalks, driveways and wheelchair ramps.
+Other laws forbid the dumping of objects on city streets and the blocking of sidewalks, driveways and wheelchair ramps.

 Santa Monica officials allege that Bird flooded the streets with its scooters without city approval.
 VanderZanden did send a LinkedIn message shortly before launch to Santa Monica Mayor Tony Vazquez, and the mayor quickly replied saying he'd meet with him.
 But that meeting didn't happen and Bird put out its scooters anyway.